Nicola Cousins

-Nicola Jayne Cousins (born 22 October 1988) is a footballer who plays as a defender for Lewes in the FA Women's Championship and the Wales national team.
+Nicola Jayne Cousins (born 22 October 1988) is a footballer who plays as a defender for the Wales national team.

 International career

 Cousins won 13 caps for Wales at under-19 level, scoring one goal.
 She then made her senior debut on 23 November 2006 in UEFA Women's Euro 2009 qualifying, in a 2–1 win over Kazakhstan at Stadion Mladost, Strumica.